 This also means that we seek to create a Christian culture that engages and envelopes our families – a culture that radiates outward from the Table that we share on Sunday.
 Christ the King seeks to create opportunities both formal and informal for celebrating the rhythms of the church calendar together, outside of Sundays, with fun, food and fellowship.
 This means both encouraging rituals that families can practice together at home, and gathering as a congregation to share in traditions of the church year.

-- Nursery: If desired, there is childcare support available in the nursery, overseen by an adult caregiver, from the beginning of the service until after the sermon and the beginning of the service of Holy Communion.
+Nursery: If desired, there is childcare support, for babies - three-years old, available in the nursery, overseen by an adult caregiver, from the beginning of the service until after the sermon and the beginning of the service of Holy Communion.
 This is designed so that all members of the church can fully participate in the celebration of the Eucharist.

-- Friday Enrichment and Godly Play: The first portion of each session will be spent in Godly Play, which is a program of Christian Education based on the Montessori Educational philosophy.
+Godly Play: Available for ages 3-7, Godly Play is a program of Christian Education based on the Montessori Educational philosophy.
 Godly Play is based upon the recognition that children have an innate sense of the presence of God.
 All they lack is the appropriate language to help them identify and express it so it can be explored and strengthened.
 The Godly Play approach teaches classical Christian language in a way that enhances the child’s authentic experience of God so it can contribute to the creative life of the child and the world.
-The second portion of our time on Fridays will be instructional and investigative time led by experts in nature, art, music, or hands-on science.

 Children's Sunday School: Available for ages 7-12, an introductory Bible survey class using a variety of resources, including the Aelfred Rex and Jesus Bible Storybooks.